 It should be stored in tightly sealed containers in a cool and well ventilated area.

 This colorless crystalline compound is available in various purity grades.
 Numerous companies around the world supply this material.
-The price for 100 gm of this material ranges between $130 and $ 160 depending on the quality of the product.

 Carbon Tetrabromide is one of the most useful carbon bromides with various industrial applications.
 The relatively simple production method is one of the main reasons for its wide industrial uses.